ABC-iRobotics/SCARS/README.md

 ## Citation

 If you use this framework in your research, please cite the following paper: <br />
-Lukács E, Levendovics R and Haidegger T. "Enhancing Skill Assessment of Autonomous Robot-Assisted Minimally Invasive Surgery: A Comprehensive Analysis of Global and Gesture-Level Techniques applied on the JIGSAWS Dataset."
+Lukács E, Levendovics R and Haidegger T. Enhancing Skill Assessment of Autonomous Robot-Assisted Minimally Invasive Surgery: A Comprehensive Analysis of Global and Gesture-Level Techniques applied on the JIGSAWS Dataset.
 Acta Polytechnica Hungarica, 20(8).